NHSDigital/eligibility-signposting-api/DEPLOYMENT.md

 - If Auto then no inputs needed at this point
 - Auto will determine the release type from the label given to the PR linked to the commit being promoted
-- If no Label is given it defaults to rc
+- If no Label is given it defaults to release candidate
 - If Manual:
 - **`ref`**: branch/tag/SHA to deploy (`Dev-<timestamp>` tag).
 - **`release_type`**: one of: